raspberrypilearning/3D-scene/en/step_6.md

   <iframe allowtransparency="true" width="485" height="402" src="https://scratch.mit.edu/projects/embed/444733969/?autostart=false" frameborder="0"></iframe>
 </div>

+Use a variable called `speed`{:class="block3variables"} to control how many steps a sprite moves each time a `forever`{:class="block3control"} loop runs.
+Setting the speed to a higher number will make the sprite move faster.
-Use a variable called `speed`{:class="block3data"} to control how many steps a sprite moves each time a `forever`{:class="block3control"} loop runs.
+Use a variable called `speed`{:class="block3variables"} to control how many steps a sprite moves each time a `forever`{:class="block3control"} loop runs.
 Setting the speed to a higher number will make the sprite move faster.

 Set the range of the slider to the minimum and maximum speeds that you want to allow (for example 0 and 10).